SreekarJosyabhatla/WhisperHub/README.md

-# WhisperHub
+# Whisperzzz

-WhisperHub is a real-time chat application built using Node.js, Socket.io, and Express.
+Whisperzzz is a real-time chat application built using Node.js, Socket.io, and Express.
 The application features a modern dark-themed UI inspired by GitHub's Nebula theme.
 It supports private messaging, group chats, and user presence indicators.

 ## Features